shankar2311/P1-yoga/README.md

     - The Fonts were taken from [Google Fonts](https://fonts.google.com/) and [fontjoy](https://fontjoy.com/)

+- ***Code***

+    - The Code for Home page was influenced from Coders coffeehouse by Code Institute and made required changes for my site.

+    - The code for Techniques page and Sign up was influenced from Love Running Project by Code Institute.

+- ***Media***

+    - Images are taken from [pexels](https://www.pexels.com/)

       - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+- ***Acknowledgement***

+    - I would like to thank the people in peer-code-review on Slack who reviewed and suggested changes in my code.

+    - Very Thankfull to Code Institute Slack Community.